 Don’t Choose an ARM If You Can’t Handle the Higher Payment

-If you can’t handle that interest rate uncertainty, and don’t know if you’ll be selling before the adjustable period ends, an ARM isn’t a good choice right now.
+If you can’t handle that interest rate uncertainty, and don’t know if you’ll be selling before the adjustable period ends, an ARM probably isn’t a good choice right now.

-Once interest rates rise, you’ll be stuck with a larger payment, or forced to refinance to stop the bleeding.
+Once interest rates rise, you’ll be stuck with a larger monthly payment, or forced to refinance to stop the bleeding.